Fair Park station

-Fair Park station is a DART light rail station located in the South Dallas neighborhood of Dallas, Texas.
+Fair Park station is a DART rail station located in the South Dallas neighborhood of Dallas, Texas.
 The station is on the and serves Fair Park, which is home to the annual State Fair of Texas and the Cotton Bowl stadium.

 Station

 The station is located on the eastern side of Parry Avenue and consists of two side platforms with two passenger shelters on each side.
 The westernmost gate of Fair Park is directly adjacent to the station.
 Northbound buses board from the rail station, while southbound buses board from a bus shelter across the street.

 The architecture of the station's shelters is notably distinct from all other DART rail stations, boasting an Art Deco aesthetic with limestone columns and granite benches.
 The design, created by Brad and Diana Goldberg, is based on the ticket booths that were constructed for the 1936 Texas Centennial Exposition.
 In 2010, the station (alongside fellow Green Line art piece The Traveling Man) was one of 40 projects included in the annual Public Art Year in Review by Americans for the Arts.